East Ukraine referendum raises fears of dismemberment

 | MARIUPOL/SLAVIANSK Ukraine

-MARIUPOL/SLAVIANSK Ukraine Separatist rebels pressed ahead with a referendum on self-rule in east Ukraine on Sunday and fighting flared anew in a conflict that has raised fears of civil war and pitched Russia and the West into their worst crisis since the Cold War.
+MARIUPOL/SLAVIANSK Ukraine Rebels pressed ahead with a referendum on self-rule in east Ukraine on Sunday and fighting flared anew in a conflict that has raised fears of civil war and pitched Russia and the West into their worst crisis since the Cold War.

 Clashes broke out around a television tower on the outskirts of the rebel stronghold of Slaviansk shortly before voters made their way to polling stations through streets blocked by barricades of felled trees, tyres and rusty machinery.

-"I wanted to come as early as I could," said Zhenya Denyesh, a 20-year-old student, second to vote at a concrete three-storey university building.
+"I wanted to come as early as I could," said Zhenya Denyesh, a 20-year-old student voting at a three-storey concrete university building.
 "We all want to live in our own country."

 Asked what he thought would follow the vote, organised in a matter of weeks by rebels, he replied: "It will still be war."